ledger-rocket/lessons-learned/README.md

 project now follows a ports-and-adapters design so you can swap between the Claude CLI and the Anthropic API without touching the core logic.

+## Why this exists

+We keep correcting Claude on the same issues session after session.
+Instead of repeating ourselves, this toolkit parses the Claude logs, pulls out the human corrections, and turns them into short rules.
+At the start of a new chat we can hand Claude those rules and make sure it reads them before touching the keyboard.
+The goal is simple: stop firefighting the same mistakes by giving the assistant a memory of the guardrails we have already established.

 ## Quick Start (uv)

 ```bash